Feb 18, 2022

 Usually, a startup will end its external equity funding with Series C. But, the Series does not end here, and some startups after attaining considerable success in terms of their growth would also prefer to try Series D and even Series E rounds.
 The primary aim is to go beyond Series C and prepare for an Initial Public Offer (IPO).
 As valuation is the key to a robust response for an IPO, many companies want to capitalize on the valuation of Series C and D funding for enhanced valuation purposes.

 Startups in India are raising record funds.
 In the first half of the Calendar year 2022, nearly $19 billion was raised by Indian startups.
 According to an Inc42 report, this fundraising by Indian startups was the highest in nine years.
 In 2021, Indian startups could raise $10 billion in the first half of the year.
 India now has 104 unicorns, with 44 added in 2021.
 These Indian Unicorns have collectively raised over $93 billion, and their current combined valuation stood at $340 billion, as per the report.
-Startup India seed funding is witnessing robust growth despite geopolitical uncertainties.
+Seed funding for startups in india is witnessing robust growth despite geopolitical uncertainties.
 A Nasscom report reveals that startup funding has dropped by 17 percent to $ 6 billion on a quarter-on-quarter basis in the April-June period.
 Deals also witnessed a 17 percent decline in the same period, but despite a decline in deal value, funding in the growth stage continued to increase.
 Nearly 26 percent of the total startup funding went to the fintech segment.
 It is widely admitted that the Russia-Ukraine conflict has affected investors' sentiments in Q2 of 2022.
-However, seed and growth stage funding in India is getting close behind the US and China.
+However, seed and growth stage funding startups in india is getting close behind the US and China.
 It is noteworthy that in the first half of 2022, a large number of venture capital funds were announced, and General Atlantic, Elevation Capital, and Accel were among those who launched major funds for India.
 Out of the 78 total funds, 57 funds worth around $8.1 Billion have already been launched, with the biggest being Sequoia's India & SEA fund at $2 Billion.